site-page-test/site-page-test/README.md

-- 👋 Hi, I’m @site-page-tester and developer.
+- 👋 Hi, I’m web developer and tester.
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and debugging
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning from scratch.
 - 💞️ I will collaborate on your site for free
-- 📫 How to reach me i will mention email soon.
+- 📫 You can email me.

 <!---
 site-page-test/site-page-test is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.